bergasanargya/cmpsc-480-assignment-5-web-portfolio-bergasanargya/site/src/projects/first-project.md

 emoji: 🍽
 metaDescription: This is a sample meta description.
 If one is not present in your page/project's front matter, the default metadata.desciption will be used instead.
 date: 2019-01-01T00:00:00.000Z
-summary: Program to manage inventory, stock and finances of a restaurant
+summary: Program to manage inventory, stock and finances of a restaurant.
+(Current Project Incomplete)
 tags:
   - C++ language
   - MIPS